 To conclude, choosing a responsible breeder starts with being responsible yourself.
 Do your research, ask as many questions as possible and don’t let yourself be fooled by false promises.
 After all, if you’re lucky, you’ll be spending 15 years with your new little friend and you want to make sure those years are as best as they can be.

-If you’re looking to add a doodle to your family soon, check out our breeder directory to find a doodle puppy for sale near you.
+If you’re looking to add a Doodle to your family soon, check out our breeder directory to find a Doodle breeder near you.